Retirement Living Hub

 Medicare Supplement Insurance (Medigap) Plans

 Medigap policies are sold by private companies.
 They help cover the “gaps” in Original Medicare, such as deductibles, co-payments, and co-insurance.
 You must have Original Medicare (Parts A and B) to purchase a Medigap policy.
 These plans significantly reduce your out-of-pocket expenses and provide greater financial predictability.
+This was a big factor for me, as I prefer to minimize financial surprises.

 • Do you prefer the flexibility of choosing any Medicare-accepting provider?